simplemice/home_assistant/README.md

 ***

+## GitHub Repository Information

+This repository serves as the **central backup, testing, and release source** for the Casa de Rattón Home Assistant environment.

 #### Casa de Rattón's Three Laws of Home Automation:

 When designing Casa de Rattón's automations I have made every effort to prioritize the solution based on the following three laws.